breez/breez-sdk-docs/src/guide/production.md

 </section>
 </custom-tabs>

-To obtain a certificate for a production environment, please contact Breez via email at contact@breez.technology.
+To obtain a certificate for a production environment, please register [here](https://greenlight.blockstream.com/) and make sure to notify your LSP(s).